Haslemere: Leisure centres

 Haslemere Leisure Centre, on the King's Road, was opened in 1998–99.
 The construction was funded by the sale of Shottermill Recreation Ground, which had been owned by Waverley Borough Council since 1974.
 The centre underwent a £3.8M refurbishment 2014–15, which included the upgrade of the fitness gym facilities and the addition of dance and cycling studios.
-The centre is managed by Places Leisure, on behalf of the Borough Council.
+The centre is managed by Places Leisure, on behalf of the borough council.

 The Edge Leisure Centre is on Woolmer Hill Road.
 The centre has an indoor dance studio and fitness suite, outdoor pitches for sports including football and rugby, as well as an athletics track.
 A new artificial hockey pitch was installed at the centre in 2018.

 Association Football

 Shottermill & Haslemere Football Club was founded in 2001 as an amalgamation of two existing clubs.
-The club plays its home games at Woolmer Hill Sports Ground and has been a member of the Surrey County Intermediate League (Western) since 2006.
+The club plays its home games at Haslemere Recreation Ground and has been a member of the Surrey County Intermediate League (Western) since 2006.

 Cricket

 Haslemere Cricket Club was founded in 1827 and originally played its home games at a field near the High Street.
 The club moved to Haste Hill in 1850 and then to Lythe Hill in 1868.
-Since 1922, the club has played at the recreation ground on Scotland Lane.
+Since 1922, the club has played at Haslemere Recreation Ground on Scotland Lane.

 Cricket has been played on the village green at Grayswood since the early 20th century and there have been at least three incarnations of the local club.
 The current Grayswood Cricket Club was reformed in 1989 and has been a member of the I'Anson League since the 1997 season.
 In 2017, the club were league champions for the third time, having previously won the title in 2012 and 2013.